ExpressionEngine/ExpressionEngine-User-Guide/source/development/index.rst

 Many of the libraries and helpers available in ExpressionEngine 2 continue to function as expected.
 They are earmarked for replacement in the future, but are not yet deprecated.
 Use these freely until replacement libraries or services are created.

-For legacy documentation of libraries that were inherited from CodeIgniter, please refer to the `CodeIgniter documentation <https://ellislab.com/codeigniter/user-guide>`_.

 .. toctree::
   :hidden:
   :glob: